paezha/Official-CV/assets/POLICY_IMPACT_README.txt

 "People from McMaster University, whose names contain 'antonio p' in all documents"

 "Documents connected to Antonio Páez at McMaster University"

+Policy impacts (policy-impact.csv) are obtained from the button "Export > Export all results to csv"

+Policy topics (policy-impact-topics.csv) are obtained from the button "Explore > Explore the topics in these documents"